 Genophone is a conceptual multimedia artwork that enables the translation of thoughts into DNA, the subsequent evolution of that DNA and it’s translation back into an audible phrase.

-Genophone acts as an interface between our minds and single living cells.
-Single celled microbes are waiting in the labboratoir for our thoughts.
-A website is under development to support this interface and is on trial as part of the Genocentric exhibition at Summerhall, Edinburgh until May 12, 2017.
+A website is under development to support this interface and has been trialled as part of Viral Experiments, Hexham and Genocentric, Summerhall, Edinburgh.
 The Genophone also exists as a Twitter app, where potential messages to our future selves can be stored.

-Using Genophone, we can create messages to be stored within our DNA or within living organisms of the future.
+Using Genophone, we can create messages to be stored within our DNA and within living organisms: word-viruses of the future.

 Currently on trial as a website and via Twitter,

 Genophone is ready to receive messages to our future selves.

 Tweet using the hashtag #genophone to prepare a message for future DNA storage.